 - Being a people person who is able to manage a growing staff.

 - A good decision maker.

-Once you’ve seriously considered the fore mentioned questions and still feel the home care industry is right for you – then it’s time to take action to start a home care business.
+Once you’ve seriously considered the above questions and you still feel the home care industry is right for you – it’s time to take action.

 Step 1 – Understand the Home Care Industry

 How well do you know and understand the home care industry?
-The senior care industry or providing care for people?
+Are you familiar with the senior care industry or providing care for people?
 If you’re going to enter this industry, you want to know and understand what you’re getting into.
 We won’t discuss the demographics in detail as you’ll learn best by doing the research yourself.
-My book Home Care How To goes into great detail about the industry.
-For now, here’s the major areas you should learn about:
+My Guide Book – Home Care How To goes into great detail about the industry.
+For now, here’s the major areas to learn about:

 - Types of Home Care